Byzantine–Ottoman wars: Balkan invasion and civil war: 1341–1371

 Andronikos III died in 1341 leaving his 10-year-old son John V to rule.
 A regency was set up with John Cantacuzenus, the young Emperor's mother, Anna of Savoy, and the Patriarch John XIV Kalekas.
 Rivalries between Kalekas and Cantacuzenus led to a destructive civil war, in which Cantacuzenus emerged triumphant at Constantinople in February 1347.
 During this time plague, earthquakes and Ottoman raiding continued until only Philadelphia remained in Byzantine hands and only so by payment of a tribute.
 Throughout the civil war the Byzantines on both sides employed Turks and Serbs with mercenaries pillaging at will, leaving much of Macedonia in ruin and in the hands of the newly created Serbian Empire.
 Following this victory, Cantacuzenus ruled as co-emperor with John V.

 This dual rule eventually failed and the two waged a new civil war further diminishing what was left of Byzantium's integrity in the eyes of her troublesome neighbors.
 John VI Cantacuzenus emerged triumphant once again and replaced the now exiled John V Palaiologos with his son Matthew Cantacuzenus as junior co-emperor.
-However, the Turks, under Osman I's son, Orhan I, now came into play by capturing the fort of Kallipolis (Gallipoli) in 1354 and gaining access to the European mainland.
+However, the Turks, under Osman I's son, Orhan I, now came into play by occupying Tzimpe in 1352, before capturing the fort of Kallipolis (Gallipoli) in 1354 and gaining access to the European mainland after captured Chalcedon, the Asiatic suburb of Constantinople in 1353.
 The arrival of the seemingly unbeatable Ottoman soldiers surrounding Constantinople caused a panic in Constantinople, capitalized by John V who, with the assistance of the Genoese, staged a coup and ousted John VI Cantacuzenus in November 1354.
 As a result, John VI would later become a monk.